 Dr. Cressman supervised some of his students in the excavation of the site in the summer of 1938.
 Several other caves had been excavated prior to Fort Rock Cave, and valuable information had been obtained, but what they were soon to find was beyond their wildest expectations.

 Protected by masks from the choking dust, the anthropological team began excavating the cave.
 Through different levels, they discovered many stone artifacts such as scrapers, knives, arrowheads, awls, and even sinkers used in weighting fishing nets.

-Cressman, in his book "The Sandal and the Cave," described the most important discovery of the excavation:
+Dr. Cressman, in his book "The Sandal and the Cave," describes the most important discovery of the excavation:

 As the waters dried up, Fort Rock Valley was left as a connected series of lakes and marshes.
-This condition remained for many years, and the Native Americans found it ideal for their living.
+This condition remained for many years, and the Indians found it ideal for their living.
 Large varieties and quantities of game birds nested on the marshy waters, and antelope and deer were abundant.
-The Native Americans occupied the area as long as these conditions remained.
-As it dried up, the ancients left, leaving the evidence of their existence.
+The Indians occupied the area as long as these conditions remained.
+As it dried up, the Ancients left, leaving the evidence of their existence.

 The Fort Rock Cave excavations helped to reveal ancient man's existence in North America nearly 9,000 years ago and was a milestone in American archaeology.
 Excavations at Paisley Cave in recent years have pushed the date of ancient man in North America to almost 12,000 years ago.

 Steve Lent is a local historian and assistant director of the Bowman Museum.
 He can be reached at: 541-447-3715.